blane13brown/blane13brown.github.io/README.md

-# Project 2: Personal Magic Mirror
+# Project 2: Personal Magic Mirror - Blane Brown

 ## Requirements for a grade of C
   I designed my mirror using a column style grid to allow the design to be uniform and coherent.
 All controls line the sides of the mirror so that it can still